-- Ensure that all windows, skylights and access doors are closed and secured. - Ensure all fixed ventilation points (high and low) are clear from debris and obstructions. - Ensure the vehicle is not parked where falling debris (i.e. leaves, tree sap) could cause damage. - Avoid leaving the vehicle parked in soft ground, long grass or a potential area where standing water may form. - Lubricate relevant points on the chassis. - Remove road wheels, using the correct jacking points and suitable axle stands, or if being left on road wheels rotate wheels (every two weeks) and ensure the correct tyre pressures are maintained. - A purpose made cover maybe used, but please ensure the cover is a good fit, breathable and securely fitted.
+- Ensure that all windows, skylights and access doors are closed and secured. - Ensure all fixed ventilation points (high and low) are clear from debris and obstructions.
+It is advised that fixed ventilation points are checked and cleaned (if necessary) on a regular basis using a small brush and a domestic vacuum cleaner - Ensure the vehicle is not parked where falling debris (i.e. leaves, tree sap) could cause damage. - Avoid leaving the vehicle parked in soft ground, long grass or a potential area where standing water may form. - Lubricate relevant points on the chassis. - Remove road wheels, using the correct jacking points and suitable axle stands, or if being left on road wheels rotate wheels (every two weeks) and ensure the correct tyre pressures are maintained. - A purpose made cover maybe used, but please ensure the cover is a good fit, breathable and securely fitted.
 Note: A poorly fitted cover can rub and damage the bodywork.
 Non-breathable covers will encourage mould to grow and if fitted prevent the operation of a roof mounted solar panel (model specific)